soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

 #let department = "School of Computing"
 #let title = "TRANSFORMING IMAGES DEMONSTRATES DEGRADATION OF GAZE FIXATION PREDICTION PERFORMANCE"
 #let abstract = [
-  Using saccadic fixation points collected on reference images and the transformations of those images, we show that common digital image transformations--including cropping, rotation, contrast adjustment, and noise overlay--significantly degrade the performance of state-of-the-art gaze fixation prediction models.
-We show that there are no reliable heuristics which indicate the degradation of performance for image transformations in general; the collection of real gaze distribution data on transformed images is required.
+  Using saccadic fixation points collected on images and digital transformations of those images, we show that common transformations--including cropping, rotation, contrast adjustment, and noise--degrade prediction accuracy for state-of-the-art gaze fixation prediction models.
+We fail to find any generalizable heuristics which indicate the degradation of prediction accuracy for image transformations; the only known way to confirm an arbitrary transformation has caused a degradation in prediction accuracy is to collect real gaze distribution data on transformed images.
 ]
 #let committee_chair = "Rogelio Cardona-Rivera"
 #let committee_second = "Paul Rosen"